weavejester/compojure/README.markdown

-Compojure is a modular web framework for the Clojure programming language.
-It's only requirement is a Java VM, as it comes with jar files for Clojure and the HTTP server, Jetty.
+Compojure is an open source web framework for the Clojure programming language, designed to be a fast, concise and functional way of developing applications.
+It's only requirement is a woring Java VM, as it comes bundled with jar files for Clojure and the Java HTTP server, Jetty.

-Note that Compojure is still in active development and rather unfinished.
+Compojure is still in active development, but a lot of the API is now relatively stable.

 Quickstart
 ==========